-This information answers common questions about breast cancer-related lymphedema.
+This information answers common questions about lymphedema that’s related to breast cancer.

 What is lymphedema?